Stellar-like Galactic center excess challenges particle dark matter: Introduction

 In this paper, we re-evaluate the GC as a powerful target for indirect DM searches via gamma rays.
 With respect to earlier constraints \cite{Hooper:2011ti,Ackermann_2012,Fermi-LAT:2017opo,Abazajian:2020tww} we introduce a number of innovations in the GCE analysis.
 Specifically, building on the framework we developed in \cite{Calore:2021jvg,Manconi:2024tgh}, we introduce two main novelties.
 First, the adaptive template fits are performed with the \sky~code~\cite{Storm:2017arh}, enabling us to fix the spectral shape of the DM signal for each DM mass and final state, while fitting only its normalization, namely the annihilation cross section \sigmav.
 In this way we test the evidence for a combination of both DM and a stellar bulge, for specific DM models.
-Second, we feed the 1-point probability distribution function method (\onep)~\cite{Zechlin:1} with optimized diffuse emission templates and {\em with} a population of unresolved point sources.
+Second, we feed the photon-count statistics analysis of the the 1-point probability distribution function method (\onep)~\cite{Zechlin:1} with optimized diffuse emission templates and {\em with} a population of unresolved point sources.
+Point sources with fluxes below the detection may still contribute one or more photons to the observations, thereby adding to the total photon count in the ROI.
+Their modeling is thus crucial, as their contribution can be comparable in magnitude to other components, such as a potential DM signal, as explored for high latitudes in~\cite{Zechlin:2017uzo}.
+The measurement of the source-count distribution, which was a genuine result in \cite{Calore:2021jvg,Manconi:2024tgh}, is a byproduct also of this new analysis, however does not represent a novel result here.
 We support our results with a large number of tests on simulated data.

 The paper is structured as follows.
 In Section~\ref{sec:GCE-models} we detail the modeling for the DM and stellar bulge.
 The methods used to analyze \fermi-LAT data and derive DM constraints are illustrated in Section~\ref{sec:methods}.
 Our main results are presented in Section~\ref{sec:results}, and supported by discussion and conclusions in Section~\ref{sec:conclusions}.
 The Appendix~\ref{app:simulations} summarizes the simulations performed to validate our framework.